-Since Covid-19 upended our lives, companies around the had to adapt into a mandatory remote work strategy.
-As the year passed, employees have seen the benefits.
-Today, companies have switched to a hybrid work strategy.
-But, how to get the best results and performance from your team?
+Since Covid-19 upended our lives, companies around world the had to adapt into a mandatory remote work set up.
+We learned a lot in the 2-year pandemic, from the benefits of a flexible work environment to the threats to our mental health of setting up a workplace in your home space.
+Today, companies are adapting yet again and navigating their way to a hybrid work strategy.
+In this new work set up, how can we get the best results and performance from our team?

 A critical concept that has emerged since companies began planning their post-pandemic work models is 'hybrid': a structure that combines remote work and in-office days.
-This hybrid model allows employees to keep the flexibility of working from home and still have the kind of in-office contact with their colleagues.
+This hybrid model allows employees to keep the flexibility of working from home and still have the face-to-face social contact with colleagues.

-We will tell you the details of this model and the best ways to succeed at it.
+Let's learn more about the model and discover the best practices to succeed at implementing it.

 "We try to use home working days less for video sessions and more for the tasks that require concentration.
 A task that may take several hours in the office may be completed in just an hour or two at home".

 Nicholas Bloom, a Stanford University economics professor with expertise in remote work, believes that:

 “Once the pandemic subsides, working from home two days a week will be optimal for balancing collaborative and quiet work while benefiting from the reduced stress of less commuting.”

 Given that we're talking flexibility between two work set ups, the rules are still unclear and companies can define their own hybrid model.
 Many companies have shared their model, choosing from a spectrum between fully remote and 100 percent in-office.
 Some companies also take into account the type of work being performed, determining flexibility per job type, instead of a fixed policy throughout the organization.